Moses and His Ethiopian Wife Zipporah

-Moses and his Ethiopian wife Zipporah (Dutch: Mozes en zijn Ethiopische vrouw Seporah) is a c.
-1645–1650 painting in oil on canvas by the Flemish Baroque painter Jacob Jordaens.
-The painting is a half-length depiction of the biblical prophet Moses, and his African wife.

-The painting was received by the Rubenshuis museum in Antwerp, Belgium, in 1951.
-In 2025, it was on temporary loan to the Walters Art Museum in Baltimore, Maryland.
+Moses and His Ethiopian Wife Zipporah (Mozes en zijn Ethiopische vrouw Seporah) is a painting in oils on canvas of c.
+1645–1650 by the Flemish Baroque painter Jacob Jordaens.
+The painting is a half-length depiction of the biblical prophet Moses and his African wife.
+It was received by the Rubenshuis museum in Antwerp, Belgium, in 1951.

 Description

 Moses stands in the foreground, his right hand palm up and his left hand on the Tablets of Stone.
-The tablets are in shadow, their contents, the Ten Commandments, are unreadable.
+The tablets are in shadow and their contents, the Ten Commandments, are illegible.
 Behind him to his right stands his wife, a black woman—possibly Zipporah.
-Her right hand is to her chest.
+She holds her right hand to her chest.
 The ribbons in her hat resemble a cross or cruciform halo.